Skip to contents

 Built-in functions

-In the first case, tidypolars checks the function name and whether there’s an equivalent function in Polars.
-For example, the R function sd(x, na.rm = TRUE) is converted to std(x, na.rm = TRUE).
-Since R and Polars functions often don’t share the same name, this check relies on a custom list containing all equivalencies between R and Polars functions.
+In the first case, tidypolars checks the function name and whether it has already been translated internally.
+For example, if we call the R function mean(x, trim = 2), then it looks for a translation of mean().
 You can see the list of supported R functions at the bottom of this vignette.
-Note that most of essential base R functions are supported, but also some functions from dplyr or from stringr for example.
+Note that most of essential base R functions are supported, as well as many functions from dplyr or from stringr for example.

 library(tidypolars)